Updated on October 30th, 2023

 You will be conscious that you are in a home environment because of the superior hospitality & service that creates the ambience for the perfect holiday escape.
-Although we are all self-protective, the island presents you with the experience of a new sense of freedom that you may not have encountered before.
+Although we are all self-protective, the island presents you with the experience of a new sense of freedom.

 To fully experience the beauty of the island, it is best advised that you don’t stay in one of the gated all-inclusive resorts that are on offer.
 There are many smaller & locally owned hotels, guest houses, apartments & condos which offer as good, or better, to create an easily accessible, fun-filled, safe vacation unlike any other destination regionally.
 If you do stay in one of the resorts, please do make time to get out & explore these best-kept secrets of my beautiful authentic twin-island state, Antigua & Barbuda!

 SueWhereWhyWhat would like to say a HUGE thank you to Michael Christian for taking the time to share all this info & to Michael B & Caroline for their photos!

 You can also Subscribe Here to get regular updates & special offers from Sue Where?
 Why?
 What? along with a copy of my 201 Inspirational Travel Bucket List Ideas for FREE!
 I hope you chose to join me on the journey.